 Russia has intervened since the beginning and it didn’t improve the situation.
 I think it’s all about resources and gas struggle between Russia, Qatar, and other countries.
 I cannot mention everything in a paragraph or an email, but this is what I believe and Russia has definitely made the situation worse.

-My wish is that my personal information don’t go public, I'm still concerned about my safety in Turkey, because there are a lot of Syrians who are pro-Assad in Turkey and they are ready to hurt anyone they know is against Assad.
+I'm still concerned about my safety in Turkey, because there are a lot of Syrians who are pro-Assad in Turkey and they are ready to hurt anyone they know is against Assad.